 The need for unexpected changes is common, so plan ahead for how they will be managed.
 Your contractor should be more than willing to document change orders in writing, including clear statements of the impact on costs and schedules.
 Have language included in your contract that spells out how change orders will be handled before any work begins.

 What documents will you provide once the job is done?

 General contractors should be willing to define the documents they’ll give you once the job is done in your initial contract.
 These may include a list of subcontractors, care instructions for materials such as countertops, copies of inspection reports, lien releases, and user’s manuals for new appliances or systems.
 Also ensure that you’ll be provided with all warranty documents on products or materials to be used.
 Note that some warranties require that a contractor be certified in order for them to be valid, such as with roofs or windows.

 A verbal assurance from a contractor that he’ll stand behind his work won’t be worth anything if you’re dissatisfied with the end result.
 Insist on a written warranty that clearly defines what is and is not covered, and for how long.
 A solid warranty should be for a duration of at least one year, and should protect you from inferior workmanship or defects.

 Take the guesswork out of hiring a contractor with Contraction Connection.

 With our rigorous vetting process, we’ve already verified that the contractor we match you with is licensed, insured and fully qualified.
-There’s no cost for using our matching service and, best of all, the work of our preferred contractors in your area is backed by our three-year workmanship warranty.
+There’s no cost for using our matching service and, best of all, the work of our preferred contractors in your area is backed by our five-year workmanship warranty.
 Trust the contractors that insurance companies trust — get a free, no-obligation estimate on your project today.
 Just enter your ZIP code at the top of the page to get started.Categories: General Contractors